AdobeDocs/commerce-extensibility/src/pages/webhooks/use-cases.md

 exports.main = main
 ```

-If the products in the order can not be shipped to the selected address, the runtime AppBuilder action returns an exception message.
+If the products in the order cannot be shipped to the selected address, the runtime AppBuilder action returns an exception message.
 The message is visible to the customer.

 ```js
 response.body = JSON.stringify({